ZainShaikh-12/AIAgents/README.md

-Hello, my name is Zain Shaikh.I will walk you through a GitHub repository I’ve developed, which showcases advanced OpenAI/LLM technologies.
+Hello, my name is Zain Shaikh.I will walk you through a GitHub repository I’ve developed, which showcases advanced LLM technologies.
 This repository utilizes the LangChain and LangGraph frameworks to create AI agents capable of handling sophisticated tasks in a conversational AI setting.

 Overview of the Project: